This post may contain affiliate links. Please see my disclosure policy for details.

 2. The Cathedral Square has a unique Vilnius Christmas Tree!

-For the last few years, Vilnius have set up an incredible Christmas tree in Cathedral Square.
+For the last few years, Vilnius has set up an incredible Christmas tree in Cathedral Square.
 It always gets the press and media talking about it as it’s so unique and changes each year.

 Last year the tree was green and this year the tree is a gorgeous shade of blue and white lights.
 In previous years they’ve had doors on the tree and it’s been purple too.